USC in D.C. Spring Semester Program

 Program Application Requirements

 Students must have taken at least 32 USC units and have a minimum GPA of 3.0 to participate in the program.
 The program is open to students of all majors.
+Transfer students who have earned fewer than 32 USC credits at the time of application may be granted an exception at the discretion of the academic unit offering the track.
+All exceptions must be reviewed and approved by the academic unit.

 Students must apply for admission to a specific program track, and must be approved for the track to which they apply.
 If a student wishes to switch tracks, students must reapply for the track in which they wish to enroll.